turgu1/maison/Readme.md

 The framework is to be used with the [PlarformIO](https://platformio.org/) ecosystem.
 Some (soon to be supplied) examples are to be compiled through PlatformIO.

-Note that the library maybe useable through the Arduino IDE, but this is not supported.
+Note that the library maybe usable through the Arduino IDE, but this is not supported.
 It is known to be a challenge to set compiling options and access Maison defined types from .ino source code.

 The Maison framework, to be functional, requires the following: